bcairl01/FLEX/README.md

-FLEX : Feels Link Embedded XML
+FLEX : Feels Like Embedded XML
 ==============================

 A lite, flexible communication protocol for embedded platforms.